uzmakap/CSC448_Final/README.md

 ## Project Organization
 - View the [final scripts](https://github.com/uzmakap/CSC448_Final/blob/main/Code/Accident_Analysis.ipynb) for this project
+- View the [report](https://github.com/uzmakap/CSC448_Final/blob/main/Project%20Report/CSC448%20final%20report%20Group%206.pdf) for this project to get more in-depths about the model results and visualization analysis

 - Libraries used for this project include:

 ### Data Manipulation and Analysis